 In any given month, the first tardy will result in a verbal warning, the second tardy will result in a written warning; and each subsequent tardy will result in a one day suspension.
 Suspensions are counted as an unexcused absence.
 Accumulated absences may jeopardize a student's Satisfactory Progress and failure to meet Satisfaction Progress may result in termination.
 If possible, please call the school and state that you are running late.
 Day School students are considered tardy if student arrives to class after 8:45 a.m.
-Night School students are considered tardy if student arrives after 6:15p.m.
+Student will be considered absent after 9:30a.m.
+Night School students are considered tardy if student arrives after 6:15p.m.absent after 7:00p.m.